GitHubSecurityLab/codeql-zero-to-hero/2/challenge-1/instructions.md

 That's why before you enable code scanning, it's better if you first delete all actions workflows from your fork (generally they can be found in the `.github/workflows` folder), then go to the Actions tab and make sure that Actions are enabled.

 1. Fork an open source project.
+When forking, select the option `Copy the main branch only`.

 2. Check if the `.github/workflows` folder exists and if it does, delete it from your fork.